PlaidWeb/publ-site/content/manual/Entry file format.md

     Path-Unalias: /some/old/url/5-oops
     ```

+    Note that if two separate entries define the same alias with `Path-Alias` or
+    `Path-Unalias`, the results will be unspecified.

 * **`UUID`**: A globally-unique identifier for the entry

     While Publ doesn't use this for itself, having this sort of generated ID is